dailystory/docs/articles/integrations/wordpress.md

 {
-	title: 'DailyStory + WordPress',
+	title: 'DailyStory WordPress',
 	description: 'Integration for DailyStory and WordPress' }
-# DailyStory + WordPress
+# DailyStory WordPress Integration
-The DailyStory + WordPress integration is simple to setup and easy to use.
+The DailyStory WordPress integration is simple to setup and easy to use.
 The integration makes use of a [DailyStory plugin for WordPress](/install/wordpress).
 Just install the plugin and you'll be ready to use the integration.

-> The DailyStory WordPress plugin adds DailyStory visitor tracking to your WordPress website and also enables the DailyStory WordPress shortcodes.
+> The DailyStory WordPress plugin adds DailyStory visitor tracking to your WordPress website and enables the DailyStory WordPress shortcodes.

 ## Shortcode Quick Reference
 <table class="table">